Planning a road trip with babies, toddlers or young kids? I feel your sense of dread! Travelling with toddlers can be a nightmare!

 Yes, it will probably be an epic saga you’ll be telling horror stories about for years to come……BUT pack the road trip essentials in this article and hopefully you will end up with a few less of those stories.

 Our must have item for a road trip with babies or toddlers is a reliable backpack style nappy bag.
-Read my ultimate guide here, to find out why I think they should be top of your essentials list!
+Read my ultimate guide here and find out why I think they should be top of your essentials list!

 - 1 A COMFORTABLE CAR SEAT